Earth, Environmental, and Planetary Sciences

 Credit 3 units.

-L19 EEPS 5425 Aqueous Geochemistry
+EEPS 5424 Aqueous Geochemistry

 Introduction to the geochemistry of natural waters and the processes that alter their composition.
 Key principles of aqueous geochemistry are introduced and then used to describe the main controls of the chemistry of pristine and polluted soil, surface, and ground water environments.
 Topics covered include mineral solubility, complexation, acids and bases, carbonate chemistry, rock weathering and clay formation, adsorption and ion exchange, redox reactions, microbial energetics and redox zonations, the geochemistry of iron, sulfur, trace elements, and radionuclides, and geochemical kinetics.
 Geochemical modeling will be introduced.
-Prerequisites: EEPS 323 or Chem 105 or Chem 111A.

-L19 EEPS 545 Radiogenic Isotope Geochemistry
+EEPS 5450 Radiogenic Isotope Geochemistry

 Applications of variations in abundance of daughter isotopes of major natural radionuclides.
 Topics include the use of isotopes such as 87Sr, 143Nd, 206-207-208Pb, 40Ar, 4He, etc. as isotopic tracers in petrogenetic studies, and as sources of constraints on the evolution of the Earth's mantle, crust, and atmosphere.